plockc/pi-infra/README-build-node.md

 #!/bin/bash
 # created by README-build-node.md
 set -e
+# installs to ~/.local/bin but .profile adds it on next shell
 pip3 install --user rundoc

 ```

 These vars can be edited, they will be included by other scripts